Love in 40 Days

-Love in 40 Days is a Philippine fantasy romantic comedy television series broadcast by Kapamilya Channel.
-Directed by Emmanuel Palo and Jojo Saguin, it stars Loisa Andalio and Ronnie Alonte.
-The series premiered on the network's Primetime Bida evening block, Jeepney TV, A2Z Primetime, TV5's Todo Max Primetime Singko and worldwide via The Filipino Channel from May 30 to October 28, 2022 at the late-night primetime slot replacing Meow, The Secret Boy and was replaced by Ever Night: War of Brilliant Splendours.
+Love in 40 Days is a Philippine television drama romance series broadcast by Kapamilya Channel.
+Directed by Emmanuel Q. Palo and Jojo A. Saguin, it stars Loisa Andalio and Ronnie Alonte.
+It aired on the network's Primetime Bida line up and worldwide on TFC from May 30 to October 28, 2022.

-Plot
+Premise

 Jane (Loisa Andalio) is a successful insurance agent who provides for her family's needs.
-Her perfect life ends when she is killed in a car accident and becomes a ghost.
-Jane arrives in Evergreen Mansion, a transitory place in the afterlife where souls settle within 40 days before they can cross over to either heaven or hell.
-She meets Edward (Ronnie Alonte), a musician and son of a funeral home director, whose third eye was opened due to an accident and he begins seeing ghosts.
+Her perfect life ends in a car accident and becomes a ghost.
+Jane arrives in Evergreen Mansion, a transitory place in the afterlife where souls settle within 40 days before they can enter heaven or hell.
+She meets Edward (Ronnie Alonte), a musician and son of a funeral home director, whose third eye was opened due to an accident and he begins to see ghosts.

 As Jane slowly accepts her fate, her plans are thwarted by Edward who wants to expel all the ghosts in the mansion to build a resto-bar for himself and his band.
 Jane refuses to let Edward succeed by befriending him in an attempt to convince him not to remodel the mansion.
-However, things start to get complicated when Edward realizes Jane is a ghost, and they gradually develop feelings for each other, all while their respective families' problems clash and the people around them try to figure out the connection between the two.
+However, things become complicated when Edward realizes that Jane is a ghost, and they gradually develop feelings for each other, all while their respective families' problems clash and the people around them try to figure out the connection between the two.